Doonesbury by Garry Trudeau for September 01, 2019

 17. Missing large

-Katecst over 4 years ago
+Katecst about 5 years ago

 I got married in my home town and in the church I had been confirmed in as a teen.
 The church ladies gave us our wedding reception in my churches recreation hall.
 The church members cut flowers from their gardens to decorate the church.
 I didn’t get an engagement ring, just a plain gold band.
 Local for me, but my husband family was from the other side of the continent.
 So for them it was a destination wedding.